HarshGundecha/cheatsheet_and_doc/Java+/java_web.md

   - java even have swagger specific annotations for describing API with proper information
   - documentation can include things like URI, parameters, response codes, response entities etc

-seperate class suffixed with EndPoint that serves as rest EndPoint and reuses Book repository under the hood

 # Spring